informartin/VeriSmart/README.md

 Migrations are verifiable by comparing the source and target contracts' runtime codes and state roots.
 Hereby, no trust in the migrating entity is required.

+A detailed description can be found in the corresponding research paper: [Verifiable Smart Contract Portability](https://arxiv.org/abs/1902.03868)

 # Guide

 * Prerequisites: